Jaredy899/Jaredy899/README.md

 - 💼 Working in mental health as my primary career
 - 🔍 Tech enthusiast focusing on automation and system administration
-- 🛠️ Exploring the intersection of technology and mental health solutions

 ## 🔧 Technologies & Tools